learn-hunger/visual-gestures/paper.md

 # Statement of need

 Traditional cursor control relies on touch-based interaction, requiring physical contact with a device.
-Transitioning to gesture-based control enhances user experience across various domains, including AR, VR, gaming, healthcare, e-commerce, and industrial automation.

-While MediaPipe @50649 @mediapipe @mediapipe-hand-landmarker and OpenCV @opencv_library offer strong hand-tracking, they are not ready-to-use cursor control toolkits. **visual-gestures.js** bridges this gap by providing a ready-to-integrate, open-source solution, offering seamless integration, offline functionality, and high customizability, including debugger support for rapid development.
+While libraries such as MediaPipe @50649 @mediapipe @mediapipe-hand-landmarker and OpenCV @opencv_library provide accurate hand landmarks, they leave developers with raw coordinate data.
+Turning these into usable interactions still requires custom rule-based logic and event handling.

+visual-gestures.js fills this gap by:
+- Performing the rule-based classification of landmarks into gestures like click, drag, and hover.
+- Exposing these gestures through an API that mimics native browser pointer events (pointerMove, pointerDown, pointerUp), making integration seamless.
+- Providing customizable gesture definitions with adjustable landmarks, thresholds, and motion rules, combined with lightweight client-side formulas for smoothing and robust detection, optimized for real-time use in the browser.
+- Enabling touchless websites and WebXR prototypes using only a webcam, without servers or proprietary SDKs.

+This combination of rule-based classification and event abstraction makes visual-gestures.js a practical, ready-to-use toolkit in websites that complements, rather than duplicates, existing hand-tracking frameworks.

 # Proposed Methodology